Awlexus/stopsel/README.md

 ```

 We therefore have a guarantee that the parameters `:a` and `:b` are valid parameters when our command `:add` is called.
-So we could define `MyApp.Calculator.add/2` like this
+So we can match against them directly when defining `MyApp.Calculator.add/2`.

 ```elixir
 defmodule MyApp.Calculator do